croquet/worldcore/packages/full/README.md

 # Worldcore

-Worldcore is a 3D entity-management system for Croquet.
+Worldcore is a 3D game engine for Croquet.
 It is modular, extensible, and cross-platform.

 You can use it to build multiuser webapps with hundreds or thousands of dynamic objects: